Hi, I’m Tash

 -

-A referral and Mental Health Treatment Plan will significantly reduce the out-of-pocket cost of sessions.
-To get a MHTP and referral:
+A referral and Mental Health Care Plan will significantly reduce the out-of-pocket cost of sessions.
+To get a MHCP and referral:

 Book an appointment with your GP, face-to-face or telehealth are both fine.
-(You can also get a Mental Health Treatment Plan from your psychiatrist or paediatrician if you have one.)
+(You can also get a Mental Health Care Plan from a psychiatrist or paediatrician.)

-At the appointment, ask for a MHTP and referral for counselling.
+At the appointment, ask for a MHCP and referral for counselling.

 You may ask the GP to refer specifically to me for counselling support.
 The referral can then be addressed to: